-Signs of brain disease in 99 percent of former NFL players: study
+Signs of brain disease in 99 percent of ex-NFL players studied: paper

 The condition, which currently can be diagnosed only by taking brain tissue from a dead subject, has been diagnosed in former players including Hall of Fame linebacker Junior Seau and Pro Bowl safety Dave Duerson, who both committed suicide.

-The researchers noted that the study had limitations including that the subjects' brains were donated by their families, and that families are more likely to opt into the study if the players had showed symptoms of CTE.
+The researchers noted that the study had limitations including, that the subjects' brains were donated by their families and that families are more likely to opt into the study if the players had showed symptoms of CTE.

-"We do not know what proportion of football players, or any group, for that matter, develop CTE," said Dr. Munro Cullum, a neuropsychologist with the O'Donnell Brain Institute at the University of Texas Southwestern Medical Center in Dallas.
+They also noted that behavioral symptoms of CTE, including depression, anxiety and memory loss, had been reported in subjects whose brains showed little sign of damage, and suggested that other factors including substance abuse could contribute to the condition.

 The NFL, which last year pledged $100 million for neuromedical research, said the study would help the league and players to understand the condition.

-"The NFL is committed to supporting scientific research into CTE and advancing progress in the prevention and treatment of head injuries," said NFL spokesman Brian McCarthy, in an e-mail.
+"The NFL is committed to supporting scientific research into CTE and advancing progress in the prevention and treatment of head injuries," said NFL spokesman Brian McCarthy, in an email.

 The study found signs of CTE in the brains of 91 percent of the 53 former college players whose brains were studied and 21 percent of the former high school players.

-Reporting by Scott Malone, additional reporting by Lisa Rapaport in New York; Editing by Andrew Hay
+Reporting by Scott Malone, additional reporting by Lisa Rapaport in New York; Editing by Andrew Hay and Bill Trott